Bird flu: symptom, transmission, prevention and control

-Rarely it transmits from birds to humans.
-However, the persons working in close contact of birds could be at risk.
+Rarely is it transmitted from birds to humans?
+However, the persons working in close contact with birds could be at risk.

 How to prevent the introduction and spread of this virus?

-Farm to farm transmission is usually through the movement of the live birds, people, contaminated vehicles and equipment.
+Farm-to-farm transmission is usually through the movement of live birds, people, contaminated vehicles, and equipment.

-What measures need to be practiced for prevention and control of bird flu?
+What measures need to be practiced for the prevention and control of bird flu?

-• Farmers should inform the local veterinarian, in case he/she come across death of wild or migratory birds in the vicinity of the farm.
+• Farmers should inform the local veterinarian, in case he/she comes across the death of wild or migratory birds in the vicinity of the farm.

 • Water supply tanks of the farms should be covered properly in order to avoid the

-contamination with faeces/saliva of wild or migratory birds.
+contamination with feces/saliva of wild or migratory birds.

 • Avoid activities, which attract wild birds.
-Trees in the farm or near its boundary should be
+Trees on the farm or near its boundary should be

 • Maintain sanitation of poultry houses and equipment.